Lucy Robinson (Neighbours): 2005–

 The following year, Lucy joins a recently separated Paul and Terese in Queensland for a Lassiters conference.
 Lucy admits she is worried about Paul and how their presentation will go.
 She later thanks Terese for her work on the presentation and admits that if she had known how bad things with Paul are, she would not have pushed them together.
 The presentation is a success and Lucy congratulates Paul and Terese.
 When she visits Paul ahead of his departure, he tells her he just saw their half-brother Glen.
 Lucy is sceptical and points out that Glen has not been seen in thirty years.
 She thinks Paul is making up the story in order to stay at the conference and win back Terese.
 Paul tries to find Glen and admits that he regrets what happened between them.
 Lucy then tells him that she tried to contact Glen after their father died, but got nowhere.
 Later that day, Paul brings Glen to the hotel, where he and Lucy greet one another.
 During their catch up, Glen explains that his paralysis was misdiagnosed and he went through intensive rehabilitation, so he no longer needs a wheelchair.
 Paul apologises to Glen and hopes he can put things right between them.
 When he steps outside, Lucy notices Glen is unhappy and he admits that he is recently separated from his wife and it got him thinking about family.
 He looked Lucy up online and when he learned that she was coming to the conference, he decided to come too.
 Glen leaves and Paul wonders whether to extend his stay, but Lucy advises him to go home, reminding him that she has Glen's contact details now.
 Lucy invites Glen and Terese to lunch with her.
 While Terese is in the bathroom, Glen tells Lucy that he does not trust Paul, even though Lucy thinks he is being genuine.
 He also warns her that Terese is more vulnerable than everyone thinks.
 A year later, Lucy returns to Erinsborough to fire Terese from Lassiters after the failed Lassiters Fashion Week costs the hotel a lot of bad publicity.
-Lucy also bonds with her grandniece, Isla Tanaka-Brennan (Mary Finn), and tells Nicolette Stone (Charlotte Chimes) about Glen and his ex-wife.
+Lucy also bonds with her grandniece, Isla Tanaka-Brennan (Mary Finn), and tells Nicolette Stone (Charlotte Chimes) about Glen and his ex-wife, Karen Constantine (Fiona Jarvis/Amanda LaBonte).